 Feel the rhythm, feel the rhyme!
 Cool Runnings is a feel-food fictional film based on the Jamaican team in 1988 who go for glory at the Winter Olympics.
 It’s a much needed comedy to break up the usual soppy or cheesy Christmas films.

 Reading The Lion, The Witch and The Wardrobe when I was younger had me dreaming that there was a snowy world on the other side of my own wardrobe.
-When Lucy walks through and meets Mr Tumnus it’s how I imagine every winter.
+When Lucy walks through and meets Mr Tumnus it’s how I imagine every dream winter.
 It’s a shame that the reality of winter is icy cold fingers and black ice.
 Maybe a trip to a snowy forest is in order?
 Or settle in for a cosy evening watching The Chronicles of Narnia with some turkish delight and a sweet and foamy and creamy concoction that warms you right down to your toes!
 Just don’t trust the White Witch!

-Ok ok, so Harry Potter isn’t a Christmas film as such, but any excuse to watch it, right?
-The reason I’ve listed it here is a Christmas at Hogwarts is genuinely a dream Christmas, I always thought Harry got the better deal, staying there for Christmas.
+What would a Christmas film night be without a bit of classic Potter?
+Hogwarts is genuinely a dream Christmas, I always thought Harry got the better deal, staying there for Christmas.
 Winter walks in Hogsmeade, with a swift pint of butterbeer by a log fire.
 Then back to the school for the most perfect Christmas dinner that will definitely leave you in a food coma for the rest of the night.
 Oh, and not to forget a Christmas jumper from Molly Weasley!

 Edward Scissorhands may have featured in my best Halloween films post, but it is a Christmas film.
 The scene where Edward is working on an ice sculpture and Kim spins around as the flakes fall is magical.
 Here’s hoping there’s snow on Christmas day this year!